NearNodeFlash/nnf-deploy/Readme.md

 ./nnf-deploy undeploy
 ```

-Similar to deploy, undeploy specific repositories by including the desired modules after the `undeploy` command.
-For example, to only undeploy `dws` and `nnf-sos`, use
+Similar to deploy, you may undeploy specific repositories by including the desired modules after the `undeploy` command.
+For example, to undeploy only `dws` and `nnf-sos`, use

 ```bash
 ./nnf-deploy undeploy dws nnf-sos